 - Ensure the system is ready for your next batch of animals.
 Calmly work the flight zone to bring a batch of cattle into the Bud Box

 - Close the (sheeted) gate behind you.
 Open the exit gate (if it is not already open)

 - Take a position just passed the exit gate into your working alley.
 Remain close to the exit gate and facing the far end of the Bud Box.
 If the livestock do not turn on their own you can move forward along the fence line.
 Do not move into the middle of the pen

 - As the animals move passed you (the handler) they will turn to move behind you.
 As they move behind you they will see the exit and flow into the alley.

 - As the last animal comes in behind you, you can turn and work its flight zone to encourage it to follow its herd mates into your working alley

 - When the last animal enters the alley, you can close the rolling door behind it

 - Open the entry gate to prepare for the next batch of animals.
 If you are working alone you can proceed to the next step

 - Exit through the side man-gate to continue to work the batch through your working alley (see,"How to work the flight zone")

 - Work all of the animals through.
-Do not hold an animal longer than necessary to do the job as this will only add to the individual animal’s stress
+Do not hold an animal longer than necessary as this will only add to the individual animal’s stress

 - When all the animals have been worked, (or there is enough room in the working alley) return to the lead up alley to gather the next batch of animals.